Logic as an internal organisation of language: What is logical in first-order logic?

-This article is based on an understanding of logical concepts that is opposite to the received view.
-If we were to call the understanding of logical concepts in the received view an external understanding then this would be an internal understanding of logical concepts.
-The analysis of logical concepts that will be conducted here is based on the assumption that logic is always the logic of a language, how we apply the language, and how its parts are syntactically and semantically connected.
-The logic of a language is just the inner organization of the language together with external assumptions of its use.
-In this article, the analysis will be done for first-order languages.
-The exterior assumptions of an interpreted first-order language are: (i) the language has its own domain of interpretation -- a collection of objects that the language speaks of, (ii) every constant denotes an object, and every variable in a given valuation denotes an object, (iii) every function symbol symbolizes a function which applied to objects gives an object, (iv) every predicate symbol symbolizes a predicate which applied to objects gives a truth value, $ True $ or $ False $.
-The only important thing for the logic of the language is that these assumptions are part of the specification of the language, not whether they are fulfilled.
-Thus, external assumption of the language use have no ontological weight here.
 The inner organization of a first-order language is determined by the rules of the construction of more complex language forms from simpler ones, starting with names, variables and function symbols for building terms, and with atomic sentences for building sentences.
 In these constructions we use special symbols which identify the type of the construction.
 With each construction, and thus the symbol of the construction, a semantic rule is associated that determines the semantic value of the constructed whole using the semantic values of the parts of the construction.\footnote{In a given interpretation and a given valuation of variables, the semantic value of a term is the object described by the term and the semantic value of a sentence is its truth value.} The symbol of a language construction will be termed \textit{logical symbol} or \textit{logical constant} if the associated semantic rule is an internal language rule: the rule does not refer to the reality the language speaks of, except possibly referring to external assumptions of the language use.
 It may be objected that this description of the concept of logical symbol is not clear enough.
-But ambiguity is also present in the received view where the description of logical constants encompasses all interpretations of a language.
-However, while in the received view further refinement of the term ``all interpretations'' necessarily involves metaphysical assumptions, it will be shown below that the description proposed here is self-sufficient and clear enough to give us the answer in a concrete situation whether the symbol of a construction is a logical symbol or not.
+But an incomparably greater ambiguity is present in the received view where the description of logical constants encompasses all interpretations of a language.
+While in the received view further refinement of the term ``all interpretations'' necessarily involves metaphysical assumptions, it will be shown below that the description proposed here is self-sufficient and clear enough to give us the answer in a concrete situation whether the symbol of a construction is a logical symbol or not.
 Since this is an internal language approach in determining logical symbols -- an approach that, in addition to external assumptions about the language use, does not include the reality of which the language speaks -- it is automatically topic-neutral.
-Everything defined in it as a logical term will be a logical term in the received view approach.
+Everything defined in it as a logical concept will be a logical concept in the received view approach.
 Thus the received view gives only the necessary conditions for logical symbols.